 - To treat Suede you have to make sure it is clean first and foremost.
 Cleaning Suede is probably more important that the others as dirt, mud, sand, and other debris will work their way into the fibrous part of the Suede and start to cause abrasion, wearing the product down over time and eventually causing it to weaken and tear.

-- To proof the Suede, again Nikwax proofer for Nubuck and Suede is perfect to use or the universal water proofer from Kiwi or Bickmore which will both form a DWR finish helping to repel moisture and dirt and to help keep a better appearance for longer.
+- To proof the Suede, again the Hi-Tec Footwear Protector or Leather Wax is perfect to use.
+These proofers will form a DWR finish helping to repel moisture and dirt and to help keep a better appearance for longer.

 - These are becoming universally accepted in outdoor footwear and are an alternative option to leathers but still need looking after.

-- Rinsing under the tap with a soft nail brush will clean them easily, but it may be beneficial to use the Kiwin, Nikwax, or another footwear cleaner to rid the fabrics of any dirt particles that may be trapped in-between the fibers and to help protect the materials.
+- Rinsing under the tap with a soft nail brush will clean them easily, but it may be beneficial to use the Hi-Tec footwear cleaner to rid the fabrics of any dirt particles that may be trapped in-between the fibers and to help protect the materials.

-- There are synthetic waterproofers available and with any other proofers for footwear, these add the DWR finish to the surface of the product.
-Again the best way to proof them is to clean them first and while the fabric is still damp, apply the proofer, wiping off any residue afterwards and this will ensure the treatment is absorbed more effectively.
+- The Hi-Tec Footwear Protector is available and will add the DWR finish to the surface of the product.
+Again the best way to proof them is to clean them first and while the fabric is still damp, apply the protector, wiping off any residue afterwards and this will ensure the treatment is absorbed more effectively.

 - With frequent use, the surface of the materials may become blocked with dirt and may require cleaning to ensure the technology retains it's functionality.
 To remove any dirt or liquids that do not easily come off, gently apply a soft, water-damp cloth to the area.
 A gentle dabbing action should remove the foreign particles and fully drying the product in a warm area (not too hot) will regenerate the liquid repellency.